 Automatic cars available on the Motability Scheme

-There are many automatic cars available on the Motability Scheme.
-You can browse the full list using the car search tool.
+There are lots of automatic cars available on the Motability Scheme.
+You can browse the full list using our ‘Find a car’ tool.

 Interested in joining the Scheme?

 The Motability Scheme offers an all-inclusive package.
 If you are in receipt of a qualifying mobility allowance you can use it to lease a car, scooter, powered wheelchair or Wheelchair Accessible Vehicle (WAV).

 As well as having access to a brand-new vehicle of your choice, your Scheme lease also provides a worry-free package – which means that breakdown cover, servicing and maintenance are all included in the price you pay.

 *Data from the SMMT website